 In cataract surgery, your surgeon will remove your clouded natural lens and replace it with a clear lens implant (intraocular lens).
 This clear artificial lens is positioned where your natural lens had been and remains a permanent part of your eye.

 At Kugler Vision, our goal is to reduce your need for visual aides in as many situations as possible.
 There may be some specific visual needs that would benefit from a light pair of glasses or readers but depending on the recommended intraocular lens (IOL), they are typically not required.

 With modern cataract technology, you have a wide arrange of IOL technology choices, which can often seem overwhelming.
-Lance Kugler, MD, is an expert in advanced IOL technology and will recommend the lens technology that is best suited for your specific lifestyle, eyes, and visual needs.
+Lance Kugler, MD, and Mike Stuntz, MD, are experts in advanced IOL technology and will recommend the lens technology that is best suited for your specific lifestyle, eyes, and visual needs.